g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

 set routing-options resolution rib inet.3 resolution-ribs inet.0
 ```
-Without install the route of P3, the RR can't establish the connection because in eBGP cases, Junos uses the inet.0 to speak with the neighbor, and in the inet.0 we wasn't installing the route.
-And finally, to resolve the BGP-LU route, we need to resolve them, so I setted the resolution rib to inet.3 routes as the inet.0 table.
+Without installing the route to P3, the RR can't establish the connection.
+In eBGP cases, Junos uses inet.0 to speak with the neighbor, and we weren't installing the route in inet.0.
+Finally, to resolve the BGP-LU route, we need to set the resolution RIB to resolve inet.3 routes using the inet.0 table.
 Now, our router installs the route and can establish the session.
 ```
 root@RR> show route 10.0.1.3